In this Bar Rescue episode, Jon Taffer visits Dale 1891 in Tampa, Florida.

 Howard is happy his relationship with his son is being repaired.

-The staff are then trained on some new cocktails with Captain Morgan’s Rum.
+The staff are trained on new cocktails made with Captain Morgan’s Rum.

-Stephanie is trained on a skewered marinade with rum sauce.
+Stephanie is trained on a making a dish with a rum sauce.

-The bar is renovated over night and the staff are gathered at night to unveil the bar.
+The bar has been renovated and the staff are gathered together to see the bar.

 The bar has been renamed to Cayman Cove.

-It has been updated with a bright and colourfully painted exterior that incorporates the Tiki structure.
+It has a bright and colourful painted exterior that incorporates the Tiki structure.

 The Tiki has a smoking chimney and red lighting so it is seen from afar.

-The staff in Hawaiian shirts let in customers for the relaunch.
+The staff are in Hawaiian shirts let in customers for the relaunch.

 On relaunch, the bar is slammed but they are on top of it.